Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Arithmetic real leaves

-The point $z=0$ does not lie in the leaf it self, but its metric completion.
+For \(w=0\), the corresponding structure does not lie in the leaf it self, but its metric completion.
 It corresponds to a pinched torus: the surface is obtained by identifying two points on a complex plane.
-This gives the nodal curve in the Deligne-Mumford compactification of $\mathcal{M}_{1,1}$.
+This gives the nodal curve in the Deligne-Mumford compactification of \(\mathcal{M}_{1,1}\).

-Translation surfaces corresponding to coordinates with negative real part can be described similarly -- they are, in fact reflections of those with positive real part.
-In particular, the nonzero integers on $\mathbb{R}$ correspond to points in $\mathcal{H}(2,-2)$.
+Translation surfaces corresponding to coordinates with negative real part can be described similarly -- they are, in fact reflections of those with positive real part across a vertical line.
+Moreover, the nonzero integers on \(\mathbb{R}\) correspond to points in \(\Omega\mathcal{M}_1(2,-2)\).